 There is no application fee: applying to DUNE is completely free.

 Can you pick your lab?

+No, students cannot choose their lab.
 If accepted, you will be given a list of faculty who have offered to host students in their labs and their research topics which you will rank.
 Please do not contact faculty on your own for the lab placement.

 What will the summer be like?

-Due to Covid-19, all lab work and DUNE events will be held online in the summer of 2021.
+Due to COVID-19, all lab work and DUNE events will be held online in the summer of 2021, from June 14-August 6.
 The first day there will be an orientation session which includes mandatory safety training.
 This will be proceeded by an online meeting with your lab mentors.
 Throughout the summer, you will attend online lectures three times a week in the morning and the rest of the day will be dedicated to your lab work.
 Most of the summer is reserved for full time lab work.
 You should expect to work around 30 hours a week during the program (Monday through Friday, no evening or weekend hours).
 With special lectures and workshops the total weekly commitment is no more than 40 hours per week.
 During the last week of the program, you will be busy preparing your poster for the poster session.

 What is the poster session?

-Poster session is the highlight of your summer DUNE work!
+The poster session is the highlight of your summer DUNE work!
 At the poster session, you will present the results of your work to your peers, parents, and the members of the Duke research community (faculty, students, and staff).
 The poster session will be held in the evening before the last day of the program.
 You will be provided with extensive guidance on how to present your work throughout the program.

 Who are the mentors?